ALICHOUCHENE/ODACO/README.md

 - Creation of gadgets to mesure biometric data of the user using Atmega328P microcontroller.

--Assuring the communication among different compartments via Bluetooth, socket communication and radio frequencies.
+- Assuring the communication among different compartments via Bluetooth, socket communication and radio frequencies.

--Designing of all the electronic circuits of the system, based on AVR microcontrollers, with KiCad.
+- Designing of all the electronic circuits of the system, based on AVR microcontrollers, with KiCad.

 ### Hardware :

-- **TH BOX :**
+- **THE BOX :**

 The box is the main part of the system.

 It's based on 3 embedded boards :

 - NVIDIA Jetson nano running an AI algorithm wich detect and analyse the humain posture.